myeganloo/teleport-kubernetes-helm-ingress/README.md

-# Teleport on Kubernetes with Rancher, HAProxy, and Ingress Nginx
+# Teleport on Kubernetes , HAProxy, Ingress Nginx

-This repository documents a working setup for deploying [Teleport](https://goteleport.com/) on a 6-node Kubernetes cluster managed by Rancher.
-It integrates HAProxy as an external load balancer, Ingress Nginx for routing, Cert-Manager for TLS, and uses Rancher’s `local-path` storage for session recordings.
-After four days of troubleshooting, this config is production-ready and supports SSH, Kubernetes access, and the Teleport web UI—all multiplexed on port 443.
+This repository documents a working setup for deploying [Teleport](https://goteleport.com/) on a 6-node Kubernetes cluster .
+It integrates HAProxy as an external load balancer, Ingress Nginx for routing, Cert-Manager for TLS, and uses Rancher’s `local-path` storage for session recordings. this config is production-ready and supports SSH, Kubernetes access, and the Teleport web UI—all multiplexed on port 443.

 ## Architecture
 - **Cluster:** 6 nodes (e.g., 172.x.x.x) running Kubernetes via Rancher.